-Violation of the National Environmental Policy Act, 42 U.S.C. §§ 4321 et seq., and Administrative Procedure Act, 5 U.S.C. §§ 701-706, by Defendants Interior Department, Bureau of Land Management, and Secretary Zinke the Keystone XL pipeline and associated facilities, the Bureau must grant rights of way under the Mineral Leasing Act and the Federal Land Policy and Management Act.
-30 U.S.C. § 185(a); 43 U.S.C. § 1761(a).
+Violation of the National Environmental Policy Act, 42 U.S.C. §§ 4321 et seq., and Administrative Procedure Act, 5 U.S.C. §§ 701-706, by Defendants Interior Department, Bureau of Land Management, and Secretary Zinke

-- 147. Plaintiffs incorporate by reference all preceding paragraphs. - 148.
+- 153. Plaintiffs incorporate by reference all preceding paragraphs. - 154.
 At the U.S.-Canada border and through Montana, the proposed Keystone XL route crosses approximately forty-seven miles of federal land administered by the Bureau of Land Management.
-Before TransCanada can build
+Before TransCanada can build the Keystone XL pipeline and associated facilities, the Bureau must grant rights of way under the Mineral Leasing Act and the Federal Land Policy and Management Act.
+30 U.S.C. § 185(a); 43 U.S.C. § 1761(a). - 155.
+The Bureau is a cooperating agency under NEPA because it has jurisdiction by law over the land on which TransCanada seeks rights of way.
+40

-- 149. The Bureau is a cooperating agency under NEPA because it has jurisdiction by law over the land on which TransCanada seeks rights of way.
-40 C.F.R. § 1508.5.
+- C.F.R. § 1508.5.
 As a cooperating agency, the Bureau must undertake an independent review of the EIS before granting any rights of way.
-Id. § 1506.3(c). - 150.
+Id. § 1506.3(c). - 156.
 In early February, TransCanada reapplied for right-of-way grants.
 On information and belief, the Bureau could grant rights of way for the Keystone XL pipeline and the associated electrical transmission lines within the next few months.
-On information and belief, the Bureau will rely on the State Department's 2014 EIS to purport to satisfy its NEPA obligations. - 151.
+On information and belief, the Bureau will rely on the State Department's 2014 EIS to purport to satisfy its NEPA obligations. - 157.
 For the same reasons pleaded in the first claim for relief, if it relies on the 2014 EIS and fails to prepare a supplemental EIS before granting rights of way for Keystone XL, the Bureau will be in violation of NEPA.
-The Bureau's action will also be arbitrary, capricious, an abuse of discretion, and contrary to law, in violation of the APA. - 152.
-Unless and until the Bureau prepares (or cooperates in the preparation of) an EIS that complies with NEPA, and provides for public comment on that EIS, Plaintiffs and their members will be irreparably harmed.
+The Bureau's action will also be arbitrary, capricious, an abuse of discretion, and contrary to law, in violation of the APA. - of) an EIS that complies with NEPA, and provides for public comment on that EIS, Plaintiffs and their members will be irreparably harmed.
 The relief Plaintiffs seek will redress these injuries by setting aside the Bureau's right-of-way grants for Keystone XL and requiring the Bureau to comply with NEPA and the APA.